DBKKH/DBKKH/README.md

   - Implement GUI of VR space
   - Implement UX of this service
   - Repayment Technical Liabilities
-- Implement CI/CD by Jenkins and QA/AC
+- Improve CI/CD by Jenkins and QA/AC
 - Maintenance and implement internal network
 - Implement engnieering team